mayabenowitz/Maya.Benowitz/README.md

 [Monitoring the Mitochondrial Membrane Potential with Mitoview 633: A New Molecular Probe](https://www.cell.com/biophysj/fulltext/S0006-3495(14)04512-3)
 **Maya Benowitz**, Qince Li, KahYong Goh, Chih-Chang Wei, Lufang Zhou
 _Biophysical Society's 59th Annual Meeting, 2015_
-> In this poster, Mitoview633 (a new far-red fluorophore) is characterized with respect TMRM in cardiomyocyte and H9C2 cells.
+> In this poster, Mitoview633 (a new far-red fluorophore) is characterized with respect to TMRM in cardiomyocyte and H9C2 cells.
 We obtain the emission and absorption spectrums of Mitoview633, perform co-localization, photobleaching, and FCCP depolarization studies.

 ## Personal Background